Home • Articles • BoE Interest Rate Decision: How it Affects Your Savings, Mortgage, Pension and More

 By Boring Money

-The Bank of England (BoE) has reduced the base rate to 3.75%.
+The Bank of England (BoE) has kept the base rate at 3.75%.
 We explain what it all means for your money, whether you're hunting for the best savings rate, due for a remortgage, or weighing up your retirement options.

 📉 What's happening with interest rates?

-In December, members of the Bank's Monetary Policy Committee (MPC) voted to reduce the rate to 3.75%.
-This follows from the 0.25bps cut in August, which took rates back to the level they were last at in March 2023.
+In March, members of the Bank's Monetary Policy Committee (MPC) voted to keep the rate at 3.75%.

 Bank of England base rate, 2022 - present